MegalithOfficial/meg.db/README.md

 const db = new JSONProvider('./megdb.json');
 ```

-or you can use `YAMLProvider` to use JSON based database.
+or you can use `YAMLProvider` to use YAML based database.
 ```javascript
 import { YAMLProvider } from "meg.db";

 const db = new YAMLProvider('./megdb.yaml');
 ```

-or you can use `NBTProvider` to use JSON based database.
+or you can use `NBTProvider` to use NBT based database.
 ```javascript
 import { NBTProvider } from "meg.db";